tdreyno/awardwinningfjords/source/2012/12/17/thousand-points-of-light.html.markdown

 ---
-title: "Sparkle Motion: A Thousand Points of Light"
+title: !
+'Sparkle Motion: A Thousand Points of Light'
+blog_editor_id: 4
 ---

 This year, we ([Instrument](http://weareinstrument.com)) had the opportunity to work on [Google's Zeitgeist site](http://www.google.com/zeitgeist/2012/).
 Every year, Google collects the most popular and fastest rising search results and shares them with the world.
 The site features the results of "The World" & 55 different countries in a multitude of different languages (including several Right-to-Left languages) and is responsive across all browser sizes.
 Kudos to my teammates [@stefhatcher](http://twitter.com/stefhatcher) and [@waytoocrowded](http://twitter.com/waytoocrowded) on managing this extraordinary task.